Does Wordfence Slow Down A WordPress Website?

 by

-Optimizing performance by configuring Wordfence correctly is often advised, but it can be a daunting task.
-A regular user shouldn’t have to decide what the appropriate security level for their website is.
-Although Wordfence has made efforts to enhance performance, it did it at the expense of compromising site security.
-We recommend installing MalCare, a security plugin that secures your site without increasing page load speed.
+TL;DR: A user shouldn’t have to decide what the appropriate security level for their website is.
+Although Wordfence has made efforts to enhance performance, it is often at the expense of security.
+We recommend installing a Wordfence alternative that protects your site without increasing page load speed.

 Wordfence is a popular security plugin for WordPress that has faced criticism for causing significant performance issues for websites.
 In fact, some web hosts prohibit the use of Wordfence due to these issues, which can result in server resource warnings and slow page load speeds.